Arasatchi: Production

 After the success of Vallarasu, Maharajan was supposed to direct Vijayakanth in another project but later got dropped and Maharajan went on to remake Vallarasu in Hindi as Indian with Sunny Deol.
 Meanwhile, Maharajan announced his next project Arasatchi with Arjun playing the lead role.
 Miss Universe 2000 Lara Dutta made her acting debut in Tamil with this film.
 The filming was held at Le Royal Meridian Hotel, Chennai, and the songs were picturised at locations in London, New Zealand and Canada.
 The song "Mughalai Mughalai" choreographed by Raju Sundaram was shot at London especially at London Central Tower.

 During the making of the film, music composer Harris Jayaraj fell out with the director.
-Because of this, the song "Ippadiyea Vittu" was not shot, and it appears only in soundtrack version The film was completed in 2003 but got delayed due to financial problems and finally released in 2004; in between production delays, Maharajan finished Anjaneya with Ajith.
+Hence, the song "Ippadiyea Vittu" was not shot, and it appears only in soundtrack version The film was completed in 2003 but got delayed due to financial problems and finally released in 2004; in between production delays, Maharajan finished Anjaneya with Ajith.